webitube/UnityCapture/README.md

 Just copy the [UnityCapture asset directory from the included sample project](UnityCaptureSample/Assets/UnityCapture) into your own project and then add the 'Unity Capture' behavior to your camera at the bottom.

-The camera setting 'Allow HDR' needs to be disabled for this to work.
 You can also enable this behavior on a secondary camera that is not your main game camera by setting a target texture with your desired capture output resolution.